uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

 indicating that an observation belongs to a particular class.

    * - SPIR-V
-     - Language for intermediate representation of compute kernels.
+     - Standard Portable Intermediate Representation - V is a language for intermediate representation of compute kernels.

    * - SYCL
-     - SYCL(TM) --- high-level programming model for OpenCL(TM) that enables code for heterogeneous
-processors to be written in a "single-source" style using completely standard C++.
+     - SYCL(TM) [SYCL Spec] --- high-level programming model for OpenCL(TM) that enables code for heterogeneous processors to be written in a "single-source" style using completely standard C++.

    * - Use case
-     - A scenario that describes how a user might interact with a data analytics algorithm.
+     - A scenario that describes how a user might interact with a oneDAL algorithm.

    * - Workload
      - A task of applying a data analytics algorithm to a dataset.